SenseNet/sensenet/docs/snadmin-builtin-steps.md

 - Default property: `Path`
 - Additional properties: `Recursive`, `OutputLimit`

-Checks the index integrity by comparation the index and database.
+Checks the index integrity by c the index and database.
 This step needs running repository.
 All parameters are optional and their meanings are the following:
 - **Path**: Defines the integrity check's scope if there is.
 If empty, the whole repository tree will be checked.
 - **Recursive**: Defines whether check only one content or the whole tree or subtree.
 Default: true.
 - **OutputLimit**: Limits the output line count.
 0 means all lines.
 Default: 1000.
 If this limit is reached the “...truncated...” will be displayed.